epiverse-trace/tutorials/instructors/02-practical-delays.md

     - New infections per day, uncertainty increases in an equivalent size to the delays
 - From comparing COVID and Ebola outputs:
-  - The finite maximum value of the generation time distribution defines de range of the “estimate based on parial data”.
+  - The finite maximum value of the generation time distribution define the range of the “estimate based on parial data”.

 ## Activity 2: Severity